 - When eggs, or naked/downy chicks are in their nests.

-- If seabirds or shorebirds exhibit stressful behaviour (for example, raucous calling, swooping, dive bombing or fleeing the nest) back away and leave the area immediately.
+- If seabirds or shorebirds exhibit stressful behaviour (for example, raucous calling, swooping or ‘dive bombing’) back away and leave the area immediately

-- Do not conduct activities that may disturb birds (for example, kite surfing, kite flying, volleyball, beach rugby, beach cricket)
+- Do not conduct activities that may disturb birds (for example, kite flying, volleyball, beach rugby, beach cricket)

 - Do not shine torches or bright lights directly on roosting or nesting seabirds – angle the lights to the side, and cover bulbs with red cellophane or filters.